Tesla's Chief Accounting Officer Leaves Company One Month After Taking Job (NASDAQ:TSLA)

 Why It’s Important

-The departure extends an impressive period of churn among high-ranking Tesla staff.
+The departures extend an impressive period of churn among high-ranking Tesla staff.
 This year saw a sabbatical for the senior vice president of engineering, as well as the exits of another senior engineer, the Autopilot lead, two top financial executives, the sales chief and the firm’s primary contact with U.S. regulators.

-The exodus continues amid ongoing criticism over CEO Elon Musk’s leadership, concern over the automaker’s general prospects, and fresh legal issues over market manipulation.
+The exodus continues amid ongoing criticism over Musk’s leadership, concern over the automaker’s general prospects, and fresh legal issues over market manipulation.

 What’s Next